Afghan women TV presenters cover faces on air

 The feared Ministry for Promotion of Virtue and Prevention of Vice ordered women TV presenters to follow suit from Saturday.

-But women presenters defied the order and went on air with their faces visible, only to fall in line with the directive on Sunday.
+But the presenters defied the order and went on air with their faces visible, only to fall in line with the directive on Sunday.

 Wearing full hijabs and face-covering veils that left only their eyes in view, women presenters and reporters aired morning news bulletins across leading channels like TOLOnews, Ariana Television, Shamshad TV and 1TV.